ugowe/swift-people-ios-0616/README.md

 We want to allow our experienced `Person`s to help out those who are just starting out.
 Make the `qualifiedTutor` calculated property return `true` if the person knows at least four (4) skills.
 **Top-tip:** *Avoid using an* `if` *statement for this, remember that comparison operators return booleans.*

-<a href='https://learn.co/lessons/swift-people' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/swift-people' title='Swift People'>Swift People</a> on learn.co and start learning to code for free.